Overnight (2003 film): Reception

 Overnight received positive reviews.
 On Rotten Tomatoes, it has a 78% fresh rating, based on 77 reviews.
 The consensus says, "This absorbing but wince-inducing documentary is a cautionary tale about the costs of hubris in the world of indie film."

-Roger Ebert gave Overnight 3-out-of-4 stars, writing, "[Duffy's] family, we sense during one scene, has been listening to this blowhard for a lifetime, and although they are happy to share his success, they're sort of waiting to see how he screws up. ...
+Roger Ebert of The Chicago Sun-Times gave Overnight 3-out-of-4 stars, writing, "[Duffy's] family, we sense during one scene, has been listening to this blowhard for a lifetime, and although they are happy to share his success, they're sort of waiting to see how he screws up. ...
 So are we."

-Comedian Adam Carolla listed Overnight as one of his favorite films in his 2010 book, In 50 Years We'll All Be Chicks.
+Comedian Adam Carolla listed Overnight as one of his favorite films in his 2010 book In 50 Years We'll All Be Chicks, describing Duffy's behavior as a case study for how fame and money can lead to negative consequences.
 In November 2011, Carolla released an interview with Troy Duffy on his podcast The Adam Carolla Show.
-Duffy acknowledged that he was not on his best behavior while the documentary was filming, but insisted that Overnight was edited unfairly to make him appear like a "boorish asshole."
+Duffy acknowledged he was not on his best behavior while the documentary was filming, but insisted that Overnight was edited unfairly to make him appear like a "boorish asshole."